 The award-winning author and/or illustrator receives a plaque and is the featured speaker at the luncheon.

 The honor book author(s) and/or illustrator(s) are recognized, receive a certificate, and are invited to present at a session following the luncheon.

 Nominations must be submitted to the Award Committee by October 15.
 We request early submission when possible to give the committee enough time to review all submissions.
 One copy of each book nominated should be sent to the committee members for examination.
 Digital copies are welcome and can be emailed directly to the committee members.
 Advance copies or galley proofs are acceptable and encouraged, especially for books published after October 15.
 Hard copies are still requested in addition to the digital versions so that the committee can fully evaluate each work.

 Contact email@example.com with the title(s) and author(s) of the books you are nominating.
 We will give you the award committee contact information to send the books to the members directly.
 No other forms are required.
 NCTE members should use the submission form on the Children’s Book Award homepage.

 Orbis Pictus Award seals are available to accompany winning books and their future printings.
 The seals serve to endorse the excellence of the books and distinguish them from among the thousands of books published each year.
-Seals are complimentary and are available in gold for winning books, silver for honor books, and bronze for recommended books.
+Digital seals are complimentary, physical sticker seals can be requested or purchased by contacting NCTE.
+They are available in gold for winning books, silver for honor books, and bronze for recommended books.

 Each year the Orbis Pictus Award Committee presents a session at NCTE’s Annual Convention that shares resources and ideas for teaching with the current year’s award winners.
 Here are the materials from their 2018 session.